Cable Assembly

-Wire Harness Kitting Servicefor Production-Ready OEM Builds
+Wire Harness Kitting Service for Production-Ready OEM Builds

 Wire harness kitting service is a manufacturing workflow that groups finished harnesses, connectors, labels, terminals, fasteners, drawings, and packing records into buyer-defined build kits.
 We review BOM structure, installation sequence, revision status, label rules, carton limits, and inspection evidence before quote so receiving teams can move from goods-in to line-side use without sorting errors.

-Electrical Test Before Kit
+Electrical Test Before Kit100%

-Bag + tag
+Packaging OptionsBag + tag

-• Use this service when each machine, panel, vehicle, or module needs a controlled harness kit.
+Use this service when each machine, panel, vehicle, or module needs a controlled harness kit.
+We package tested harnesses with labels, connector sets, terminals, sleeves, drawings, and revision records so receiving teams move from goods-in to line-side use without sorting errors.

 Wire Harness Kitting Capabilities